Jusypablo13/binaryTree/README.md

 	•	Parameters:
 	•	tree.root: The root of the tree (initially nullptr).
-	•	value: The integer value to insert into the tree.
+	•	value: The integer value to insert.

-Searching for a Value
+## Searching for a Value

 Node* result = tree.search(tree.root, value);
 if (result != nullptr)